Assessed. Aligned. Built to Exit.

 Your (Embedded) Operating Partner

 Sierra embeds inside growth-stage technology companies and takes ownership of the infrastructure that determines enterprise value - accounting, finance, HR, legal, and compliance.
-The work is additive: increasing revenue, improving efficiency, and protecting the multiple.
+The work is additive: increasing revenue, improving efficiency, developing the team, and protecting the multiple.
 Three exits are the proof.

 Find out more